lecousin/java-framework-system/README.md

 The system.unix and system.windows contain implementations for Unix/Mac and Windows OS.

-The system-impl contains a POM with profiles to automatically add a dependency to either system.unix or system.windows depending on your operating system.
+The system-impl contains a POM with profiles to automatically add a dependency to either system.unix or system.windows depending on your operating system, so this is the dependency you can add on your project. (with type pom)

 ## Build status